 On our final day on the Manu Road we will drive from Cock of the Rock Lodge back to Cusco, making selective stops along the road while looking for species we may have missed on previous days.

 Days 16.
 Flight to Lima and departure

-You will fly to Lima city and connect to your international flights.
+You will fly out from Cusco to Lima city and connect to your international flights.